-Jan Shapiro is not only a great voice teacher—she’s been on the faculty of Boston’s Berklee College of Music for the past 28 years—but is also a world-class practitioner of the art of jazz singing.
+Jan Shapiro is not only a great voice teacher—she was on the faculty of Boston’s Berklee College of Music for the past 31 years—but is also a world-class practitioner of the art of jazz singing.
+(Jan retired from Berklee College in the summer of 2017).
 That fact is particularly evident on the exquisitely intimate Piano Bar After Hours, her fourth CD (and third for her own Singing Empress label), on which she applies her glowing, pitch-perfect three-octave pipes to a thoughtfully chosen program of old standards and pop songs of more recent vintage.

 She knows more than a thing or two about piano bars.
 Before coming to Berklee in 1985, she spent more than a decade on the road singing with bands five nights a week on the hotel circuit, from St. Louis and Chicago to such points east as Atlanta, New York City, and Washington, DC.
 By the earlier Eighties, however, changes in the economy had forced many of the venues at which she worked to employ her with a full band only on weekends.
 On weeknights, it was just Shapiro and a pianist.

 Six of Shapiro’s favorite piano players—Daniela Schachter, Bob Winter, Tim Ray, Russell Hoffman, John Harrison III, and Adriana Balic—took turns supporting her on Piano Bar After Hours.
 Ten of the 11 tracks are voice-and-piano collaborations.
 For the 1984 Al Jarreau song “Tell Me,” she and Balic were joined by Joey Blake on vocal bass and Bob Stoloff on vocal percussion.
 Both men have taught at Berklee and have worked with vocal innovator Bobby McFerrin.